kathleengraham/visualizing-global-data-with-leaflet-js/README.md

 <br>

-We inspected the count of overseas bases for each country to check for correctness.
+To check for correctness, we inspected the count of overseas bases for each country.

 <br>